chef-boneyard/chef-rfc/new/resource-map-locking.md

 name in the map.
 This can be used by advanced users for things like pointing all `package` resources at some new code or other very edge case things.

+Cookbooks adding new providers to core resources is less problematic, but for consistency will work the same way so it will generally require the use of the `__core_override__` option.
+We may want to revisit this in the future for core resources which are most commonly extended like `package` and `service`, but this is still rare enough to be called out as a special case.

 In order to not disrupt the Chef 14 cycle, we can either change the behavior so that during Chef 14 when you `provides` over an existing name, it logs the deprecation warning but still adds the name, or we could add `allow_cookbook_override`